Eirik Lae Solberg: Local politics

 Solberg was elected to the Oslo City Council in 2007, and led the committee on finance and the Conservative group from 2009 to 2013.

 In 2014, he was appointed city commissioner for finance, a post he held until the Conservative coalition lost the 2015 local elections.

 Lae Solberg was elected deputy leader of the Oslo Conservative Party in 2018 with Heidi Nordby Lunde as leader, and was re-elected in 2020.

 He was the Oslo Conservative Party's candidate for Governing Mayor in the 2019 local elections.
 He lost the election to incumbent Raymond Johansen, and resigned as the Conservatives' group leader.
 He did however retain his council seat.

 On 1 July 2022, he was again chosen as the Oslo Conservatives' candidate for Governing Mayor for the 2023 local elections.
 The Conservative block won a majority in the following election, and the Conservatives initially sought to form a new city government with the Liberal Party, Christian Democrats and the Progress Party, but these negotiations collapsed and the Conservatives then sought to form a minority government with only the Liberal Party.
 The Progress Party had also ruled out a cooperation agreement with a new city government, citing they would not support a government they weren't a part of.
 However, they later backtracked and agreed to negotiate a cooperation agreement with the Conservatives and Liberals.
 The parties presented their platform on 24 October.

 Governing Mayor of Oslo

 Lae Solberg and his city government succeeded the Johansen government on 25 October 2023.

+He and mayor Anne Lindboe announced in March 2026 that they would seek re-election in 2027.